 In the end the participants have to take a theoretical test and a practical one.
 They get two days to prepare for the test.
-In this period there are no classes; yet, computer labs stay open, and the students are free to seek advice from CSS academic staff.
-It is often in this very period or even during the test that the students finally get to understand the topics discussed during classes.
+In this period there are no classes; however, computer labs stay open, and the students are free to seek advice from SIS academic staff.
+It is often in this very period or even during the test that the students finally get to understand some of the topics discussed during classes.

-Some secondary school students and their families believe that CSS is aimed at training students for coding Olympiads.
-Formally this is not a goal for CSS, unlike special Olympiad training camps.
-CSS participants' success at coding Olympiads is rather a consequence of their hard work.
-In the end, CSS alumni perform very well at various Olympiads, and the students who take part in such Olympiads strive to come to CSS.
+Some secondary school students and their families believe that SIS is aimed at training students for Olympiads in Informatics.
+Formally this is not a goal for SIS, unlike special Olympiad training camps.
+SIS participants' success at Olympiads in Informatics is rather a consequence of their hard work.
+In the end, SIS alumni perform at various Olympiads very well, and the students who take part in such Olympiads strive to come to SIS.

-CSS Goals
+SIS Goals

-CSS was launched in 1999.
-Originally it was just a summer camp for the students of one particular school based in Moscow but it started expanding very soon.
+SIS was launched in 1999.
+Originally it was just a summer camp for the students of one particular school but it started expanding very soon.
 First, students from neighboring regions started coming, and in 2004-2005 the school reached national scale: there were participants coming from all over the country, from Saint Petersburg to Barnaul, as well as from abroad.

-CSS role has changed over time.
-In the early 2000s, CSS was basically the only place where young people - especially those coming from rural areas - could learn coding at a high level.
+The role of SIS has changed over time.
+In the early 2000s, SIS was basically the only place where young people - especially those coming from rural areas - could learn coding at a high level.
 Nowadays, as access to the Internet has grown and there are online courses and testing systems available, everyone has an opportunity to learn.
-CSS is now aimed at kindling interest in young people and creating stimuli for their further unsupervised work.
+SIS is now aimed at kindling interest in young people and creating stimuli for their further unsupervised work.
 Another goal is to bring together young people who share similar interests so that they can get to know each other.
-Three of our alumni, for example, who became friends at CSS have launched their own startup in Portugal.
+Three of our alumni, for example, who became friends at SIS, have launched their own startup in Portugal.

-Nearly all CSS academic staff have participated in and/ or organized coding Olympiads; many of them are jury members at the Olympiads of various levels, including the final stage of the All-Russian Olympiad of School Students.
+Nearly all SIS academic staff have participated in and/or organized Olympiads in Informatics; many of them are jury members at the Olympiads of various levels, including the final stage of the All-Russian Olympiad of School Students.
 Many staff members work in leading IT companies (such as Google, Yandex, VKontakte and others).

-Companies support CSS because first of all, they can directly see where the money is going, and secondly, many CSS alumni later start working for these companies.
+First of all, companies support SIS because they can directly see what the money are spent on, and secondly, many SIS alumni start working later for these companies.
 Their employees can organize both session-long courses and short optional courses.

 It is worth noting that cooperation between school and college teachers and industry professionals within one educational project is very fruitful.
-In addition to the facts that have already been mentioned above (CSS alumni's success at various Olympiads, chance to find employment with the leaders of Russia's IT industry), CSS has another very important effect.
-Experience shows that CSS actually sets standards in the sphere of IT education in Russia.
-In 2011, for example, CSS started teaching the youngest groups in Python because it turned out to be very efficient.
+In addition to the facts that have already been mentioned above (the success of SIS alumni at various Olympiads, a chance to find employment with the leaders of IT industry), SIS has another very important effect.
+Experience shows that SIS actually sets standards in the sphere of IT education in Russia.
+In 2011, for example, SIS started teaching the youngest groups in Python because it turned out to be very efficient.
 At the time, nearly no one in Russia was using Python when working with school students.
-Nowadays many of Russia's leading schools use Python, and their number is growing every year.
+Nowadays many of Russia's leading schools use Python, and that number is growing every year.